-In 2006, after the studio's 4th relocation to Philadelphia, I now am experimenting with song engineering, backbone sequencing and manipulation of samples from actual instruments, both from myself and from other previous, returning and new talents across the country, with the assistance of Sony's ACID Pro5.0 and SoundForge 8.0 on a PC computer.
+In 2006, after the studio's 4th relocation (to Philadelphia), the latest "Invested" album was "worked on" from 2005-2011.
+Through experimention through song engineering, backbone sequencing and unorthidox manipulation of samples from actual sounds/instruments, both from myself and from other previous, returning and new talents across the country, Still Inertia thanks the assistance of Sony's ACID Pro5.0 and SoundForge 8.0 on Win XP/7-64bit PC computers.
 In 2009, ProTools M-Powered 8.0 (for Windows PCs) along with an M-Audio ProWire 610 musical input/output control-gap device joined the studio, merging multiple signal input and out, including powering the studio's newest monitor speakers: MACKIE MR5 Active Studio Monitors.
+In 2013, Ableton Live 9 was introduced, as well as the brilliantly sounding piano/keyboard replacement (the Casio Privia PX 300-XM), made a sonic environment that fulfilled what this artist was looking for all along.

 Special thanks for technical assistance and guidance goes out to Stephen Keever, Gooding, Jason Popejoy, toshio alan mana, Alex Vega, John Rowland and Keith Royer.